 Currently, all rental properties in England and Wales must meet a minimum EPC rating of Band E, unless a valid exemption is registered.

-However, the industry is preparing for the proposed minimum standard of Band C for all tenancies by 2030.
-(Note, this increase is still just a proposition and any final decisions are pending consultation planned for 2026.)
+However, the industry is preparing for the confirmed minimum standard of Band C for all tenancies by 2030.
+With the removal of the 2028 interim deadline, landlords now have a single target date to work towards.

 Reaching Band C often requires major work, especially in older housing stock.
 While the average estimated upgrade cost is around £8,000 per property, this figure is a vast underestimate for complex cases.